You've heard the old saying, "one step forward, two back?" The Green Bay Packers have their own version: two players back, three more get hurt.

 The offensive line started crumbling, too.
 Evan Dietrich-Smith and Don Barclay left the game with injuries, and it forced the Packers to shuffle up front and pray that no one else got hurt.

 It has felt that way all season.
 If one guy returns from injury, another two leave.
-The depth has been absolutely sapped from this roster, and even flawed teams such as the Eagles now can come in and win by multiple touchdowns.
+The depth has absolutely been sapped from this roster, and even flawed teams such as the Eagles now can come in and win by multiple touchdowns.

 Now, Tolzien has the chore of leading this banged-up team going forward, and it starts with a resurgent New York Giants team.